Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/optional-connected-experiences.md

 ### Scheduled prompts

-You can [schedule Copilot prompts](https://support.microsoft.com/topic/29dfd5fb-211a-4515-88a6-730b8074e489) to run at set times and frequencies.
+You can [schedule Copilot prompts](https://support.microsoft.com/topic/29dfd5fb-211a-4515-88a6-730b8074e489) to run automatically at set times and frequencies.
 This experience relies on Microsoft Power Automate and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://www.microsoft.com/privacy/privacystatement) apply.

 ## How to determine if your admin has given you the ability to use optional connected experiences